New York metropolitan area: New York City

 The geographical, cultural, and economic center of the metropolitan area is New York City, the most populous city in the United States and has been described as the capital of the world.
 The city consists of five boroughs, each of which is coterminous with a county of New York State.
 The five boroughs – Brooklyn, Queens, Manhattan, the Bronx, and Staten Island – were consolidated into a single city in 1898.

-With a Census-estimated population of 8,335,897 in 2022 (8,467,513 in 2021), distributed over a land area of just 305 sqmi, New York is the most densely populated major city in the United States.
+With a Census-estimated population of 8,335,897 in 2022 (8,467,513 in 2021), distributed over a land area of 305 sqmi, New York is the most densely populated major city in the United States.
 A global power city, New York City exerts a significant impact upon commerce, finance, health care and life sciences, media, dining, art, fashion, research, technology, education, and entertainment, its fast pace defining the term New York minute.

 Home to the headquarters of the United Nations, New York is an important center for international diplomacy.
 New York is a global city and has been described as the cultural, financial, entertainment, and media capital of the world, as well as the world's most economically powerful city.